Qqwy/elixir-arrays/README.md

 #### Some common array operations:

+  Indexing is constant-time,
+  the full Access calls are supported, and variants of many common functions known from `Enum`, but that keep the result an array, are available.

 ```elixir
     iex> words = Arrays.new(["the", "quick", "brown", "fox", "jumps", "over", "the", "lazy", "dog"])
     #Arrays.Implementations.MapArray<["the", "quick", "brown", "fox", "jumps", "over", "the", "lazy", "dog"]>